netgen/ibexa-site-api/docs/reference/configuration.rst

 Internal Content View route on frontend siteaccesses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-eZ Platform allows use of internal Content View route from the admin UI on the frontend
+Ibexa allows use of internal Content View route from the admin UI on the frontend
 siteaccesses.
 That might not be desirable in all cases, so Site API provides two configuration
 options to control whether the internal route will be enabled on a frontend siteaccess and, if
 enabled, whether it will permanently (HTTP code 308) redirect to the URL alias.